omondii/ImageHasher/README.md

 # Image Hasher
-A C# program that manipulates a given pictures' Hash value forcibly modifying its hash value while maintaining close to initial picture visibility.
+A C# program that manipulates a given pictures' Hash value forcibly modifying it while maintaining close to initial picture visibility.

 # DISCLAIMER